SunnySuite/Sunny.jl/docs/src/parallelism.md

 !!! warning "Dealing with memory constraints"

-    If you have many threads available and are working with a large system, you may not have enough memory to store all these systems and correlations.
-In that case, simply reduce `npar` to a small enough value that you can make the necessary allocations.
+  If many threads are available and the system sizes are large, there may not be enough computer memory available to store the dynamical correlation data.
+In this case, consider reducing the number of parallel threads, `npar`.

 When the `Threads.@threads` macro is applied before a `for` loop, the iterations of the loop will execute in parallel using the available threads.